yadavadit/Survelliance/README.md

 2. Add images of known people to the known_faces folder.

-3. Start webcam and process frames
+3. Open webcam and start Survelliance
 ```bash
 python video.py
 ```